dwilliams-genesis/runs-n-poses/README.md

 ## Running Predictions

 See `input_preparation.ipynb` for instructions on how to prepare the input for the four benchmarked methods.
 This requires `inputs.json`.
 See the `examples/inputs` folder for an example of an input file for each method.
-To run predictions with each method please follow their instructions.
+See `examples/utils` for example commands to run predictions with each benchmarked method.
+To execute those command please follow instructions on their github pages.

 ## Extracting Accuracy Scores